Forfar Athletic F.C.

-The club are nicknamed "the Loons" ('loon' is a Northern Scots word for a young man), although they are sometimes referred to as the "Sky Blues" (which the club stopped using in the early 1990s).
+The club are nicknamed "the Loons" ('loon' is a Northern Scots word for a young man), although they are sometimes referred to as the "Sky Blues", which along with navy blue is one of the club colours.
 One explanation for the origins of the Loons' moniker is that the second string were younger than the first team, so over time people would say "I'm off to watch the Loons".

 Forfar share many local rivals in Angus, including Arbroath, Brechin City and Montrose, as well as the larger clubs of Dundee, Dundee United, St Johnstone and Aberdeen in the wider east of Scotland region.
 As well as taking part in the Scottish Professional Football League, the club also participate in the Scottish Cup, the League Cup, the Challenge Cup and the Forfarshire Cup every season.

 History

 Origins

-The club was founded in 1885 when the second team of the older Forfar club called Angus FC broke away to form Forfar Athletic.
+The club was founded in 1885 when the second team of the older Forfar club, Angus F.C. broke away to form Forfar Athletic.
 Angus FC had been the town's senior club for a number of years, and on 24 September 1883, amalgamated with the Junior club Forfar West End, which became the 2nd XI, taking the name Angus Athletic.

-The demise of Angus in 1885 prompted the second string to go it alone and in early 1885 became independent as Forfar Athletic.
-The early side played in a navy and black striped home strip.
-Forfar played their first match on 16 May 1885 when they beat Dundee Our Boys 1–0.
+The success of Angus Athletic in junior cup competitions and against other senior sides prompted the second string to go it alone, and in May 1885 it started playing as Forfar Athletic.
+Forfar played its first match on 16 May 1885 when it defeated Dundee Our Boys 1–0.

+The new club originally played in a strip of black and white one-inch hooped jerseys with blue knickers, changing to blue and black vertical stripes (imitating the old Angus colours) in 1889.
+The key match shifting the balance of power was a 3–1 win over Angus in the first round of the 1885–86 Scottish Cup; Angus was dissolved shortly afterwards.

 On 1 September 1888 the club recorded their record win when they defeated Lindertis, a side from nearby Kirriemuir, 14–1.

 Into the League

 The club were admitted into the Scottish Football League in the 1921–22 season, entering the new Second Division, finishing 14th out of 20 teams in their first season.
 In the 1923–24 season a third division was established, Forfar were relegated into that division in the 1924–25 season by finishing bottom of Division Two.
 The club were lucky; 12 of the 16 teams in that division were relegated as the division was to be scrapped the following season; Forfar however managed to gain promotion.
 National competitions were suspended with the outbreak of the Second World War in 1939.
-In this period Alec Troup was a key player for the club – he went on to play for Dundee and Everton.
+In this period Alex Troup was a key player for the club – he went on to play for Dundee and Everton.
 The club's biggest defeat also came in this period, on 2 January 1930, when they lost 2–12 to King's Park.